Shop

 But the investment has paid off.

-The 15-barrel (bbl) brewhouse chugged out 800 bbls in 2017 and Lee expects them to push north of 2,000 this year.
-Since opening on Christmas day in 2016, Outer Range has already gained national attention, named to Craft & Beer Brewing magazine’s critic’s list of best new breweries in 2017 and garnering best new brewery accolades from BeerAdvocate and USA Today this year.
+The 15-bbl brewhouse chugged out 800 bbls in 2017, and Lee expects them to push north of 2,000 this year.
+Since opening on Christmas Day in 2016, Outer Range has garnered national attention, being named to Craft & Beer Brewing magazine’s critics’ list of best new breweries in 2017 and earning best new brewery accolades from BeerAdvocate and USA Today.

 And they’ve done it all by brewing only two styles of beer.*